Block Student Associates 2025-26: Block Museum - Northwestern University

 Journalism and International Studies (2026)

-I am a junior from Dallas, Texas studying Journalism and International Studies, and I am so excited for what's in store as a Student Associate at The Block this year!
-I discovered The Block Museum after attending a documentary screening last winter and I was drawn in by the Block's ability to inspire and connect with the Northwestern community and beyond.
-I am privileged to be part of a unique platform engaging with a multitude of voices and experiences and hope to seek out the hidden histories that shape our stories.
-I find especially fascinating the cross between art and religion, and what that looks like when sacred spaces are reimagined as galleries or when galleries take on a sacred atmosphere, sometimes even challenging our preconceptions about religious boundaries.
-I'm thrilled about the opportunity to grow and learn alongside other student associates!
+I am a senior from Dallas, Texas studying Journalism and International Studies.
+I discovered The Block Museum after attending a documentary screening my sophomore winter, and I was drawn in by the Block's ability to inspire and connect with the Northwestern community and beyond.
+I love inviting in and listening to a multitude of voices at the Block to seek out the hidden histories that shape our stories!

 Symone Harris